 Good Morning

-Everything you need to know about the Good Morning Stretch
+All about the Good Morning Stretch

-KEY AREAS: Hamstrings, Glutes, Lower Back Protection
+BENEFITS & MUSCLES WORKED: Hamstrings, Glutes, Lower Back Protection

-START POSITION: Stand up straight, with hands over your ears (not behind your head).
+START POSITION: Stand up straight, with your hands over your ears (not behind your head).
 Feet hip width apart and pointing forwards (but not with toes pointing inwards).

 Stay safe and work out smart!